cbyeung/cbyeung.github.io/_posts/2017-05-29-a-brief-history-of-acoustics.md

 For a sound wave, the stiffness arises from the Ideal Gas Law $$P=\rho R T$$, where $$R$$ is the gas constant specific to the gas comprising the medium.
 The dissipation is proportional to the square of the frequency.

-To launch a wave, the surface must move more than a wavelength.
+To launch a wave, the surface must move by more than a wavelength.
 The size of the surface must at least be comparable to the wavelength as well.

 $$ka$$---where $$k$$ is the wavenumber and has units of inverse length and $$a$$ is the diameter and has units of length---is a dimensionless number that determines acoustic projection, specifically, the shape of the beam (e.g. omnidirectional, hemispheric, etc.) and the efficiency of the beam.